Getting started with bookkeeping in Bokio

 - Deleting and editing journal entries

-Step 2: Follow up and manage transactions from “To do”
+Step 2: Follow up and manage transactions from “Things to do”

 If you take care of your bookkeeping on an ongoing basis, this page is a good way to get an overview of what needs to be done.

-In “To do”, you can also manage imported bank lines and match these automatically with bookkeeping records or create customer and supplier invoices.
+In “Things to do”, you can also manage imported bank lines from your bank feed and match these automatically with bookkeeping records or create customer and supplier invoices.
 This function is also handy if, instead of ongoing bookkeeping, you do bank imports for one or more months and record the transactions directly from the bank lines.

 Find out more

-Step 3: Check and reconcile your bookkeeping against bank and tax accounts
+Step 3: Check and reconcile your bookkeeping against your bank account

-This is best done by going into the ledger in Bokio.
+This is best done by going into the general ledger in Bokio.
 Here you can see a summary of all the accounts for each fiscal year.
 It’s a good idea to reconcile these monthly.
 You can select the month and then compare this with the closing amount on the bank account statement for the same month.
+If you have set up bank feeds in Bokio you can check the actual bank balance by clicking on bank feeds in the left hand menu.
 You have opening and closing balances and all the debit and credit transactions for each bookkeeping account.

 Step 4: Submit VAT returns

-Companies that make regular VAT deductions must declare this to HMRC.
-The VAT return contains information about how much VAT you’ve paid to suppliers when you’ve bought goods and how much VAT your customers have paid you.
+Business that are registered for VAT must submit VAT returns to HMRC.
+The VAT return contains information about how much VAT you’ve paid to suppliers when you’ve bought goods or services and how much VAT your customers have paid you.
 If we combine these two amounts, we’ll see how much you will pay or get back from HMRC.